Marian Bantjes: Biography

 Her work has been featured in STEP, étapes (Paris), Azure, Matrix (Quebec) Tupigrafia (Brazil) and Print, Fontshops Font 004, and Eye magazine (#58).
 She has written the design book "I wonder", published by the Monacelli Press, which was dubbed one of the 13 best design books of 2010 by Fastco design.
 Bantjes has been honored with numerous awards and her work is now part of the permanent collection at the Cooper-Hewitt National Design Museum.

 Bantjes is an accomplished writer on the subjects of typography and design, and was a regular contributor to the popular design website Speak Up.
 Speak Up is no longer in publication.
 Bantjes is frequently invited to sit on design award juries and speak at design conferences – such as Trimarchi in 2008 – and design schools around the world.
 Bantjes says "throwing your individuality into a project is heresy" but she has built a career doing just that, as her signature style is unmistakable.
-In 2007 she released Restraint, a typeface that integrates her style of ornamentation to be used as shapes and borders.
+In 2007, she released Restraint, a typeface that integrates her style of ornamentation to be used as shapes and borders.

-From 2002–2006 Bantjes served as the Communications VP of the Society of Graphic Designers in British Columbia.
+From 2002–2006, Bantjes served as the Communications VP of the Society of Graphic Designers in British Columbia.
 She was also the Chair and Creative Director of the 2006 Graphex Canadian design awards.
-In 2008 Bantjes was invited back to serve as a judge for 'Graphex 2008 Canadian National Design Awards'.
-Bantjes lives and works internationally from her base on Bowen Island off the west coast of Canada, near Vancouver, BC.
+In 2008, Bantjes was invited back to serve as a judge for 'Graphex 2008 Canadian National Design Awards'.
+Bantjes lives and works internationally from her base on Bowen Island off the west coast of Canada, near Vancouver, British Columbia.